davide-andreoli/liquid/Macros README.md

 # Limitations
 - Default arguments are not supported
 - Array inputs are not supported
+- Not much flexibility for errors as of right now

 # How would this work in Looker